Last Updated on September 25, 2023 by kiezelamquiz

 Battery concepts and terms to understand

 A Watt-hour, or Wh, is a measure of power over time.
 In other words, capacity.
-If a battery has a capacity to run a 50-watt light for 1 hour, that battery would have a 50 Wh rating.
+If a battery has the capacity to run a 50-watt light for 1 hour, that battery would have a 50 Wh rating.
 Sometimes Watt-hours are expressed in Kilowatt-hours or KWh.
-A 1 KWh battery would have a 1,000-watt hour capacity.
-The Jackery Explorer 1000 Portable Power Station has a 1002 Wh capacity or 1.002 KWh (I guess the “Jackery 1002” isn’t as nice a ring as 1000).
+A 1 KWh battery would have a 1,000 watt-hour capacity.
+The Jackery Explorer 1000 has a 1002 Wh capacity or 1.002 KWh (I guess the “Jackery 1002” isn’t as nice a ring as 1000).

 Watts are a measure of power.
 Certain devices require more “power” to operate than others.
 This just makes sense, right?
 Powering an electric chainsaw is going to require more “power” then operating a small LED light.

 Do you need long life or short burst of high power?

 You’ll want to pick a battery-powered generator based on capacity (Wh) and your power needs (Watts).
 If you are camping and operating a fridge (50W) that you want to power for a whole day, you’re really more concerned about capacity.
 50W is doable by every battery generator on this list, but the smaller 150 Wh picks will only run that fridge for 3 hours, while a larger 1,000 Wh capacity model will run it for 20 hours.

 If you need more power or Watts, you’re going to need a larger model as well, since the smaller models are not rated for high power outputs.